lifecompanionaac/lifecompanion/docs/PLUGIN.md

 - [**calendar plugin**](../lifecompanion-plugins/lc-calendar-plugin/) : plugin to help user to plan their days (with alarms, events and sequences)
 - [**ppp plugin**](../lifecompanion-plugins/lc-ppp-plugin/) : plugin to trace prediatric pain profil scale for an user
 - [**homeassistant plugin**](../lifecompanion-plugins/lc-homeassistant-plugin/) : plugin to interact with a HomeAssistant server
+- [**predict4all evaluation plugin**](../lifecompanion-plugins/lc-predict4all-evaluation-plugin/) : plugin to evaluate word prediction

-This documentation is based on **lc-spellgame-plugin** to rely on a working example.
+This documentation is based on [**lc-spellgame-plugin**](../lifecompanion-plugins/lc-spellgame-plugin/) to rely on a working example.
 This plugin is the reference plugin implementation.

 ## LifeCompanion fundamentals

 ### Code organization

-Core LifeCompanion code is located in **lifecompanion/lc-app** directory.
+Core LifeCompanion code is located in [**lifecompanion/lc-app**](../lifecompanion/lc-app/) directory.
 Model classes are organized with interface/implementation principle : most of the interfaces are named with "I" at the end, theses interfaces are mainly the names used in documentation.
 For example : `LCConfigurationI` is the interface describing the configuration model, and `LCConfigurationComponent`.

 Interfaces are also mostly used as "contracts" to add features to components : for example every component `RootGraphicComponentI` will implement `MovableComponentI, ResizableComponentI, DisplayableComponentI, SelectableComponentI, ConfigurationChildComponentI` interfaces.
 These coding principle allow LifeCompanion to be simply extended.